TALouzada/TAlouzada/README.md

 - **Quality Analysis & Process Optimization**
 - **Purchasing Management & E-commerce Operations**

+### 🎓 Education
+Bachelor's in Technology in Systems Development Unisalesiano Araçatuba — Currently in the 3rd semester
+Start: 2024 — Expected Graduation: 2026
+Focus on system development, programming, and technological solutions.

+Bachelor's in Production Engineering
+Universidade Estadual de Maringá — Graduated in 2012 Solid foundation with an emphasis on process management, logistics, and resource optimization.

 ### 💼 Looking for Opportunities
 I'm open to **new challenges**, whether as a **Software Developer, Quality Analyst**, or **Systems Analyst**.
 I'm also available for **freelance projects** in software development and system optimization.